alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ### When NOT to use `Result`
 `Result` is great for **expected, domain-level failures**.
 It’s a poor fit in a few common scenarios:

-- **Bugs / invariant violations**: null refs, out-of-range, “this can’t happen” states.
+- **Bugs / invariant violations**: e.g., `NullReferenceException`, out-of-range, “this can’t happen” states.
 Those should throw/crash so you fix the bug.
-- **Truly unrecoverable failures**: missing critical startup config, broken invariants, “the database is down”, and similar “we can’t continue” conditions.
-Failing fast (via a global exception handler/middleware) is usually safer than returning a value the caller can’t do anything with.
+- **System health failures**: e.g., database connection failures, “the database is down”, and similar “we can’t continue” conditions.
+If the request can’t proceed, let the exception bubble to a global handler/middleware. `Result` is for *domain outcomes* (NotFound, InsufficientFunds), not *system health*.
 - **Validation that must accumulate errors**: if you want “email invalid **and** password weak” in one response, `Result`’s fail-fast monadic chaining is the wrong tool; prefer a validation/accumulator type.
 - **Shotgun validation in the domain**: if every domain method accepts weak primitives (`string email`) and returns `Result` for basic format checks, you’re not modeling invariants—parse once at the boundary into strong types/value objects, then keep the core domain free of “is this string valid?” checks.
 - **Side-effect-only chains** (`Result<Unit>` / `Result<void>`): chaining logging/metrics/email/cache writes via `Bind` often creates artificial sequencing and hides partial-success realities.
 Prefer doing effects at the boundary (or explicit orchestration patterns like jobs/sagas) rather than monadifying every void step.